FaridZelli/CarX-Street-ReShade/README.md

 - iMMERSE Sharpen
   - iMMERSE Sharpen is a depth-aware sharpening filter that utilizes both depth and color information to increase local contrast in desired areas, minimizing common artifacts typically found in sharpening algorithms, such as haloing around objects.

-- GloomAO
-  - GloomAO is a screen space directional occlusion shader that includes Temporal Anti-Aliasing (TAA) and basic global illumination.

 - Clarity2
   - Clarity2 enhances image clarity and detail by applying a combination of sharpening and contrast adjustment techniques to the image.